1995–96 Tampa Bay Lightning season

-The 1995–96 Tampa Bay Lightning season was the Lightning fourth season of operation in the National Hockey League.
+The 1995–96 Tampa Bay Lightning season was the Lightning fourth season of operation in the National Hockey League (NHL).
 The Lightning finished with a record of 38-32-12 and qualified for the playoffs for the first time in franchise history.

 It would also be the Lightning's third and final season in the ThunderDome before moving into their next and current home, the Ice Palace.

 Regular season

 The Lightning tied the New York Rangers and the Ottawa Senators for fewest short-handed goals scored (6).